NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Roar Mimicry.md

 * * *
 **Frequency** once per 10 minutes

+* * *

 You unleash a roar so loud that it's felt as deeply as it's heard.
-All creatures within a @Template\[emanation|distance:15\] take 8d6 sonic damage and must attempt a Fortitude check save against the higher of your class DC or spell DC.
+All creatures within a 15-foot emanation take 8d6 sonic damage and must attempt a Fortitude check save against the higher of your class DC or spell DC.
 This damage increases by 2d6 at 14th level and every 2 levels thereafter.

 * * *